menu

 Living in Newark

 Newark is a medium-sized city located in the state of Delaware.
-With a population of 31,155 people and 30 constituent neighborhoods, Newark is the third largest community in Delaware.
+With a population of 30,453 people and 30 associated neighborhoods, Newark is the third largest community in Delaware.

 Of important note, Newark is also a city of artists.
 Newark has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Newark’s character.

-A relatively large number of people in Newark telecommute to their jobs.
-Overall, about 13.02% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Newark, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.